SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 When a video edit is complete, it's time to export a video file from your video editing software.
 The exported file is usually uploaded to an online platform e.g. Youtube.

-Note: It is important to check the export settings to ensure that they are set to High Quality 1080p as a standard.
+Note: It is important to check the export settings to ensure that they are set to High-Quality 1080p as a standard.

 ### 25. Test Passed (aka Picture Locked)

 The video has been approved and the feedback loop is closed.
 It is the stage of the editing process in which there are no more alterations to the length and order of the shots.
-The editing crew may continue to work on the sound and visual effects at their own discretion as long as it does not drastically change the overall message, tempo, beats, and story of the picture-locked video.
+The editing crew may continue to work on the sound and visual effects at their discretion as long as it does not drastically change the overall message, tempo, beats, and story of the picture-locked video.

 Feedback example: "Great work!
 Test passed, I can't wait to share it once it's live."